zeyadSamer/AAST-Car-Pooling-App/README.md

 ### Prerequisites

-• Android Studio: The project is developed using Android Studio IDE, so make sure you have it installed on your system. <br>
+• Android Studio: The project is developed using Android Studio IDE, so make sure you have it installed on your system. <br><br>
 • Java Development Kit (JDK): Ensure that you have the latest JDK version installed. <br>

 ### Installation